 Until recently, the world of kosher cheese was pretty bleak.
-On the one hand you had shrink-wrapped, industrial produced (but kosher certified) brands like Miller's.
-On the other, you had artisanal, raw-milk and hand-crafted (but not kosher certified) cheeses.
-These days the tide is turning.
+On the one hand you had shrink wrapped, industrial-produced (but koshercertified) brands like Miller's.
+On the other, hand you had artisanal, raw-milk and hand-crafted (but not kosher-certified) cheeses.
+These days the Bonus!
+The biggest difficulty with making kosher cheese is finding a rennet (the milk coagulant) that does not come from an animal - traditionally a cow stomach.
+Here are some traditional vegetable rennets that are animal-free: fig leaf sap, melon, thistle flowers, safflower, lemon juice, and bay leaves.

+tide is turning.
 While not all certified-organic, the cheese companies below allow you to have your kosher cheese and eat ethically too!

-5-Spoke Creamery: Cheesemakers Alan and Barbara Glustoff start with raw milk from grassfed cows that are free of hormones and antibiotics, and produce delicious, hand-crafted artisanal cheses, including Cheddar, Herbal Jack, Colby, Tumbleweed, Talcott, and Browning Gold aged cheddar.
-Kof-K certified.
+5-Spoke Creamery: Starting with raw-milk from grass-fed cows that are free of hormones and antibiotics, hand-crafted artisanal cheses are produced, including Cheddar, Herbal Jack, Colby, Tumbleweed, Talcott, and Browning Gold aged cheddar.
+Tablet-K certified.